kayaan/FlyAppAngular/README.md

 * speed

 Moving over a chart updates the shared cursor position.
-The map and charts are synchronized through the current track index.
+The map, 3D view, and charts are synchronized through the current track index.

+The chart tooltip shows the selected chart value and time.

 ### 9. Use the 2D map

 The map view shows the flight track on a Leaflet map.

-Depending on the current settings, the track can be colored by flight metrics such as vario.
+The track can be colored by:

+* vario
+* speed

+Moving over the track updates the shared cursor index and shows a shared track tooltip with:

+* time
+* altitude
+* vario
+* speed
+* track index

+The same cursor index is also used by charts and the 3D view.

 ### 10. Use the 3D view

 Switch from `Map` to `3D` in the right panel.

 The 3D view uses CesiumJS and shows the flight track over terrain.

+The 3D component is lazy-loaded when the user switches to the 3D view.
+This keeps the initial application bundle smaller.

+The 3D view supports:

+* colored flight track rendering
+* vario-based track coloring
+* speed-based track coloring
+* selected climb rendering
+* replay aircraft marker
+* camera follow mode
+* shared track tooltip

 ### 11. Use replay mode